Robustified Domain Adaptation: Method

 \subsection{Contrastive Robust Training}

-As we discussed earlier in Section~\ref{Sec:intro}, inter-class mismatch is a key problem to be solved in order to achieve robust UDA.
-As the first step of CURDA shown in Fig.~\ref{fig:arch}a, the proposed Contrastive Robust Training (CORTrain) incorporates contrastive loss into the robust training process of a deep learning model to reduce the inter-class mismatch in the source domain.
+Mapping data into a discriminative representation space with intra-class compactness and inter-class separability has been proven to benefit both adversarial defense and UDA~\cite{Li2019Metric,Mao2019Metric,kang2019contrastive}.
+Thus, in order to robustify a UDA model, we first propose Contrastive Robust Training (CORTrain) to learn such a discriminative representation space in the source domain.

-Specifically, an adversarial sample $x'^s$ of a labeled source sample $x^s$ can be generated by a supervised adversarial sample generator.
-Projected gradient descent (PGD)~\cite{Madry2018Towards} attack is adopted in our work.
-Then two losses, the cross entropy loss $\mathcal{L}_{ce}$ and the contrastive loss $\mathcal{L}_{con}$, are minimized on input samples $x'^s$ and corresponding labels $y^s$ to train the classifier while constraining the intra-class compactness and inter-class sparsity.
-The cross entropy loss, $\mathcal{L}_{ce}=-\sum_{k=1}^M\mathbbm{1}_{[k=y^s]}\log C(E_s(x'^s))$, guides $C(E_s(\cdot))$ to map the adversarial sample onto the right label.
-The contrastive loss imposes constraint on the encoded representations $E_s(x'^s)$ to minimize the intra-class distance and maximize the inter-class distance.
-For a pair of samples in a mini-batch, $\{(x_i^s, y_i^s), (x_j^s, y_j^s)\}$, the contrastive loss is defined as
+Specifically, an adversarial sample $x'^s$ of a labeled source sample $x^s$ can be generated by a supervised adversarial sample generator, which is the projected gradient descent (PGD)~\cite{Madry2018Towards} attack in our work.
+Then two losses, the cross entropy loss $\mathcal{L}_{ce}$ and the contrastive loss $\mathcal{L}_{con}$, are minimized on the input samples $x'^s$ and corresponding labels $y^s$ to train the classifier while constraining the intra-class compactness and inter-class sparsity.
+The cross entropy loss, $\mathcal{L}_{ce}=-\sum_{k=1}^M\mathbbm{1}_{[k=y^s]}\log F^{sr}_c(x'^s)$, guides $F^{sr}(\cdot)$ to map the adversarial sample onto the right label.
+The contrastive loss imposes constraint on the learned representations $F^{sr}_f(x'^s)$ to minimize the intra-class distance and maximize the inter-class distance.
+For a pair of samples in a mini-batch, $\{(x_i'^s, y_i^s), (x_j'^s, y_j^s)\}$, the contrastive loss is defined as